 - Canon EOS Rebel T6i

-Despite the avalanche of various innovations, the main intrigue in the Nikon D850 remains its sensor.
+Despite the avalanche of various innovations, the main intrigue in the D850 remains its sensor.
 This was the first time that a BSI-CMOS sensor was used in Nikon products.

-As I’ve mentioned earlier, it’s designed to provide better results when working at high ISO.
+It’s designed to provide better results when working at high ISO.

-- High resolution allows you to print photos in large format, gives room for framing and greater flexibility in processing.
+High resolution allows you to print photos in large format, gives room for framing, and greater flexibility in processing.

-For example: Retouching a portrait or a subject photo becomes much more convenient if the shot is taken in high resolution.
+For example, retouching a portrait or a subject photo becomes much more convenient if the shot is taken in high resolution.

 That is why cameras with higher resolution are so loved by studio and landscape photographers.

-Classic studio DSLRs are rarely equipped with an equally powerful autofocus and do not have such a fast continuous shooting.
+However, classic studio DSLRs are rarely equipped with an equally powerful autofocus and do not have such a fast continuous shooting.

 This means that Nikon D850 will give a high resolution not only to photographers working in the studio and with landscapes, but also to all those involved with the reportage shooting.

-It’s absolutely worth mentioning that the DSLR combines high speed with incredible detail of images, and allows you to make high-quality shots in any conditions, including in poor lighting at high values of ISO.
+The D850 model combines high speed with incredible detail of images, and allows you to make high-quality shots in any conditions, including in poor lighting at high values of ISO.

 (More professional in the Nikon lineup is only the Nikon D5, but it is oriented to a different field of application: it is a quick burst-rate SLR in a killer body, created for reporters.)

-All of the above were/are used by professional photographers and it shows that the quality really is top-notch (especially Sony a7R II and Nikon D850).
+The fact is, all of the above were/are used by professional photographers and it shows that the quality really is top-notch (especially Sony a7R II and Nikon D850).

 Almost all of them are environmentally-sealed which means that as a landscape photographer, you will be able to shoot in any weather condition.
 And all the lenses chosen here are great for this genre.